bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 ---
 layout: post
-title: "Runtime Type Checking in Python"
+title: "Runtime Type Verification in Python"
 date: 2014-07-15 12:54:28 -0700
 comments: true
-categories: Python, programming, coding, types
+categories: Python programming coding types
 ---

-In this post I will advocate for a particular style of Python coding which I call "Runtime Type Checking", in order to help you write code that has clearer intent, fewer implicit assumptions, and--hopefully--fewer bugs.
+In this post I advocate for a particular style of Python coding which I call "Runtime Type Verification" (RTV), in order to help you write code that has clearer intent, fewer implicit assumptions, and--hopefully--fewer bugs.

 Just to be clear: Python doesn't need type checking like a statically-typed language.
 If you are coming to Python from